 NOPSEMA is implementing a 5-year strategy to ensure consistency, transparency and certainty of decommissioning obligations.

-The Decommissioning Compliance Strategy (PDF 85KB) includes a series of objectives to achieve the overarching goal that decommissioning is completed by titleholders in a timely, safe and environmentally responsible manner.
+The compliance strategy includes a series of objectives to achieve the overarching goal that decommissioning is completed by titleholders in a timely, safe and environmentally responsible manner.
 The strategy communicates how NOPSEMA will continue to work with its stakeholders to promote, oversee and enforce decommissioning related requirements and undertake compliance actions in a risk-based way where a higher risk of non-compliance with decommissioning obligations is identified.
 It also provides greater certainty on how to comply with decommissioning obligations and ensure appropriate decommissioning outcomes are achieved.

-The Decommissioning Compliance Plan (PDF 916KB) has been developed to support successful implementation of one of the objectives of the strategy to ensure appropriate planning and completion of decommissioning.
+The compliance plan has been developed to support successful implementation of one of the objectives of the strategy to ensure appropriate planning and completion of decommissioning.
 The compliance plan aims to ensure consistent, transparent and risk-based compliance actions is taken in relation to compliance risks.
 The plan identifies the types of regulatory compliance actions that titleholders can expect to be considered by NOPSEMA depending on the risks presented by each case as summarised below.

 Regulatory intervention is increasing